-Some call it estate planning, you call it planning for life and beyond!
+Some call it estate planning.
+We call it planning for life and beyond!

-I sure do!
 Many people go to great lengths to accumulate wealth.
-Regardless of age, individuals that seek to be self-sufficient are to be admired.
-Unfortunately, many people work hard and pay great amounts in fees and commissions, yet their plans are incomplete.
-Sadly, they are typically unaware of a gaping hole in their strategy.
-If a catastrophe occurs the individual or their family discovers the huge omission that was made.
+Regardless of age, individuals that work to be self-sufficient are to be admired.
+Unfortunately, many people work hard and pay large fees and commissions, yet their plans are incomplete.
+Sadly, they are typically unaware of a gaping hole in their plan.
+If a catastrophe occurs the individual or their family may discover the omission.

 We believe no financial plan is complete without an estate plan.
-For example a young couple that has worked tirelessly to accumulate wealth is suddenly taken in a car accident.
-If they don't have a will, the decisions about guardianship of their children and control of their wealth will be in the hands of the court.
-If the retired person that has accumulated a lifetime of wealth dies without a complete estate plan their wealth may be diminished greatly by taxes and fees, or squandered by beneficiaries that will waste a lifetime of wealth in a year or two.
-What can be worse may occur when an individual becomes incompetent without the proper powers of attorney.
-In our state a competence hearing is scheduled when the person isn't able to make rational decisions.
-If the court agrees that the person is incompetent, the next of kin is usually appointed as guardian.
-However, as guardian, the individual is required to petition the court before making changes for the incompetent loved one.
-The guardian is also required to file an annual report to the court detailing the money they spent on the incompetent loved one.
-Guardianship can be a costly and time consuming.
-More importantly it can be humiliating for the guardian.
-Imagine being married to a person for over 50 years and having to petition the court before you can spend their own money on them?
-In the huge majority of cases a proper estate plan will eliminate this problem.
+For example, a young couple may have worked tirelessly to accumulate wealth.
+If they are suddenly taken in a car accident, what will happen?
+If they don't have a will, the decisions about guardianship of their children and control of their wealth will be left up to the state.
+If a retired person has accumulated a lifetime of wealth but dies without an estate plan, their wealth may be diminished by taxes and fees or squandered by beneficiaries that will waste a lifetime of wealth in a year or two.
+Could be worse?
+If an individual becomes incompetent without the proper powers of attorney, it might!
+In our state, a competence hearing could be scheduled.
+If the court agrees that the person is incompetent, the next of kin would usually be appointed as guardian.
+However, as a guardian, the individual would be required to petition the court before making changes for their incompetent loved one.
+The guardian is also required to file an annual report to the court detailing the money they spent on their incompetent loved one.
+Guardianship can be costly and time-consuming.
+More importantly, it can be humiliating.
+Imagine being married to a person for over 50 years and having to petition the court before you can spend your own money on them.
+In the majority of cases, proper estate documents will eliminate this problem.

-But you don't believe estate documents are all it takes to make a great estate plan?
+But estate documents aren't all it takes to make a great estate plan.

-No!
-Absolutely not!
 Many people don't understand the importance of what I call non-legal estate planning.
-Without proper beneficiaries designations on Life Insurance, Annuities, and Retirement Plans the financial consequences can be devastating.
-Such a mistake can cause some assets to be opened to claims from creditors that were meant to take care of loved ones.
-It can be particularly damaging to retirement asset, possibly triggering income tax as high as 40%.
-What seemed to be a minor era can become a mistake that could cost dearly.
+Without proper beneficiary designations on life Insurance, annuities, and Retirement Plans the financial consequences can be devastating.
+What seemed to be a minor era can become a costly mistake.
 Another key area is planning your legacy.
 What life lessons and memories will you leave behind?
-We believe some things are more important than money!
+We believe your life lessons and memories are worth more than money!

-In 2017 Legal Zoom reported that 55% of American don't have a will.
+In 2017 Legal Zoom reported that 55% of Americans don't have a will.
 A much higher percentage don't have proper Powers of Attorney.
-We believe not having an estate plan is risky.
-We are committed to making sure our clients aren't vulnerable to the risk associated with insufficient planning.
+Not having an estate plan is risky.
+We're committed to making sure our clients aren't vulnerable to the risk associated with insufficient planning.